Demoen/riotskillissue/docs/mcp.md

 | `riot_lol_knowledge` | Load patch-banded mechanics, economy, minions, XP, structures, wave management, or telemetry limits |
 | `riot_lol_item_economy` | Calculate patch-matched component-baseline raw-stat efficiency for an item |

 The tools return structured evidence.
-The MCP host remains responsible for explaining that evidence in the language and level of detail requested by the user.
+Your MCP host explains that evidence in the language and level of detail you request.
+The JSON examples below are tool arguments, not server configuration.

+!!! warning "Mechanics coverage is patch-bounded"
+    The bundled economy registry is verified for standard Summoner's Rift patches **26.1–26.15** (internal **16.1–16.15**).
+API schema updates do not extend that knowledge range.
+Responses outside the verified patch or mode scope do not return a numeric wave model.

 ### Analyze a known match

+Tool: `riot_lol_match_context`.

 ```json
 {